About the HVSG – Services Offered

 We keep our members informed of upcoming meetings and events via our monthly newsletter.
 Family members will receive a personal invitation to meetings in their area.

-Attending court during a trial is often a stressful time.
-Support is available to help you understand the Criminal Justice System and court process.
-It includes explanations of court procedures, etiquette and legal terms.
+Support is available to help you understand and navigate the Criminal Justice System and court process.

 24 Hour Support Line